 The shirts for Never Say Never Again were made by Turnbull & Asser and Frank Foster.
 Frank Foster made shirts for both Roger Moore and George Lazenby.
 The shirts in the film have a spread collar and button-down turnback cuffs, a speciality of Frank Foster which I will look at more closely at a later date.
 The shirt worn with this suit is pale blue.
 Connery wears a plain black tie tied with the dreaded Windsor knot.
 Bond’s clothes in the film are English enough despite its American direction.

 Two weeks ago I covered George Lazenby’s poorly received brown and orange golf clothing, but the shoes worn with that outfit will be discussed in more detail here today.
 The slip-ons are made on a narrow, elongated last with a slightly pointed toe, a fashionable style in the 1960s.
 The shoes are made in brown suede, slightly darker than typical tobacco-coloured suede.
-They have a plain toe and a high vamp with a strap across the vamp with a buckle, though I wouldn’t consider these to be monk shoes.
-Slip-ons are usually made with a lower vamp so they are easier to put on and take off, though these have a slightly higher vamp than most.
-The higher vamp and plain toe visually elongate the shoe, emphasising the already long last.
+They have a plain toe with a monk strap across the vamp with a buckle, though I wouldn’t consider these to be monk shoes.
+Slip-ons are usually made with a lower vamp than lace-up or monk shoes so they are easier to put on and take off.
+The shoes have a long last, which is emphasised by the plain toe.
 A shoe like this will be very difficult to find ready-made, as it’s in between a slip-on and a monk.
 Nevertheless it’s an elegant pair of shoes that is the highlight of Bond’s golf outfit in On Her Majesty’s Secret Service.

 Last month I talked about Bond’s first notched-lapel dinner jacket in Goldfinger, and in For Your Eyes Only we first see Roger Moore in a notched-lapel dinner jacket out to dinner and the casino.
 Moore’s black dinner jacket has a one-button front, jetted pockets, 3-button cuffs and double vents.
 Typically the buttons on a dinner jacket are covered in silk matching the lapels, but here the buttons are black horn like those often found on a suit.
 The trousers have a silk stripe down the sides and are cut with a flat front and straight leg.
 The trousers also have a sort of waistband that acts like a built-in cummerbund.
 The waistband is very wide, flat silk that extends across the entire front and fastens with two buttons at the right side.